cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 {{<codesnippet `/source_code/diary_tutorial/models.py`>}}

 Now we are going to install and configure `alembic`.
+Alembic is a database migration tool for usage with SQLAlchemy for Python.

 ```bash
 pip install alembic